dvhar/aiproject/README.md

 where not (
 3=null or 4=null or 5=null or 6=null or 7=null or 9=null or 12=null or 13=null or 14=null or 15=null or 16=null or 17=null or 18=null or 19=null or 20=null or 21=null)
 ```
-It gets much better accuracy when a neural net is specific to one city than when it's train on all of them, so I created another csv file with just Albury.
-Another option would be to add 36 yes-no columns for the 36 different cities so make the bigger dataset more accurate.

 **Input features:**

 Here are histograms of how frequently each input feature value corresponds to rain or no rain.
 Blue is rain tomorrow, Orange is no rain tomorrow.
 The x-axis is feature value, y-axis is frequency of that value and is normalized between the two outcomes for easy comparison.